 Amphetamines, such as those found in Adderall or Ritalin, are also dangerous.
 They cause changes in the brain that are similar to those caused by cocaine, according to the University of Utah’s Genetic Science Learning Center.
 The brain can’t recover if you replace one powerful stimulant with another.

-Many people in recovery from crack addiction realize that they must avoid stimulating substances, but they don’t know that some experiences can also harm mental health.
+Many people in recovery from addiction to crack realize that they must avoid stimulating substances, but they don’t know that some experiences can also harm mental health.

 In moderation, activities such as playing video games, exercising or shopping can be benign.
 But compulsive shopping, video game binges or prolonged exercise can be unhealthy.
-Gambling is a high-risk activity that people in recovery from crack addiction should always avoid.
+Gambling is a high-risk activity that people in recovery from addiction to crack should always avoid.

 Some people in recovery from addiction develop compulsive behaviors referred to as cross addictions.
 Replacing a drug addiction with a behavioral addiction can lead to a number of physical and behavioral side effects.